2.6 Study Strategy Across Both Parts

 Key Takeaways

-• A strong EPPP plan separates Part 1 knowledge learning from Part 2 applied decision practice while connecting them through cases.
+• Build one integrated plan that separates Part 1 knowledge learning from Part 2 applied decision practice but links them through cases.

-• Part 1 study should emphasize durable domain knowledge, mixed retrieval, and integrated psychology concepts.
+• Part 1 study emphasizes durable domain knowledge, interleaved retrieval, and integrated psychology concepts.

-• Part 2 study should emphasize next-action reasoning, documentation, consultation, ethics, culture, supervision, and outcome monitoring.
+• Part 2 study emphasizes next-action reasoning, documentation, consultation, ethics, culture, supervision, and outcome monitoring.

-• Candidates should track errors by domain, reasoning pattern, and corrective action rather than chasing unsupported score shortcuts.
+• Track errors by domain, reasoning pattern, and dated corrective action rather than chasing score shortcuts.

 Build one plan with two kinds of practice

-The two-part EPPP requires a study plan that is integrated but not blurred.
-Part 1-Knowledge needs broad and precise content mastery.
-Part 2-Skills needs applied professional judgment.
-The same psychology topic can appear in both parts, but the learning task changes.
-Depression is not only symptoms and treatment evidence; it is also risk assessment, informed consent, cultural formulation, documentation, consultation, and outcome monitoring.
+The two-part EPPP requires a plan that is integrated but not blurred.
+Part 1-Knowledge needs broad, precise content mastery; Part 2-Skills needs applied professional judgment.
+The same topic appears in both parts but the task changes.
+Depression on Part 1 is symptoms, neurobiology, and treatment evidence; on Part 2 it becomes suicide-risk assessment, informed consent, cultural formulation, documentation, consultation, and outcome monitoring.

-A strong plan begins with the official maps.
-Put the eight Part 1 domains and six Part 2 domains on one page.
-Add the official weights.
-Then build weekly blocks that include high-weight review, weak-domain repair, mixed retrieval, and applied scenario practice.
-Do not wait until Part 1 feels perfect before practicing any Part 2 reasoning if your jurisdiction expects both.
+Start with the official maps on one page: the eight Part 1 domains (each with its 7-16% weight) and the six Part 2 domains (6-33%).
+Then build weekly blocks that include high-weight review, weak-domain repair, interleaved retrieval, and applied scenario practice.

 Study layerPart 1 emphasisPart 2 emphasisEvidence of progress

-Domain learningDefinitions, theories, diagnoses, tests, interventions, research, ethicsSkill concepts such as consultation, collaboration, professionalism, and relational competenceAccurate explanations without notes
+Domain learningDefinitions, theories, diagnoses, tests, interventions, statistics, ethicsConsultation, collaboration, professionalism, relational competenceAccurate explanation without notes

-Case integrationConnect content to diagnosis, treatment, and ethicsChoose defensible next actions under constraintsWritten rationales improve over time
+Case integrationLink content to diagnosis, treatment, ethicsChoose defensible next actions under constraintsWritten rationales improve over time

-Use different tools for different jobs.
-Flashcards can help with definitions, theories, psychometrics, medication classes, statistics terms, and ethical standards.
-They are weaker for Part 2 unless they include scenario cues and action rationales.
-Case walkthroughs, supervision vignettes, and consultation prompts are better for applied skills.
+Use the right tool for each job.
+Flashcards and spaced repetition suit Part 1 definitions, theories, psychometrics, medication classes, statistics terms, and ethical standards; they are weaker for Part 2 unless they embed scenario cues and action rationales.
+Case walkthroughs, supervision vignettes, and consultation prompts train Part 2 judgment far better than isolated facts.

-For Part 1, use a spiral schedule.
-Review high-weight domains every week, rotate medium-weight domains, and give short repeated attention to research and biological content so details do not fade.
-Mix items from different domains earlier than feels comfortable.
-The exam will not politely group every concept by chapter.
+For Part 1, use a spiral schedule: review the 16% domains (assessment, ethics) every week, rotate the 11-15% domains, and give short repeated attention to research/statistics (7%) and biological bases (10%) so fine details do not fade.
+Interleave items from different domains earlier than feels comfortable — the exam will not group concepts neatly by chapter.

-For Part 2, write rationales after practice.
-The goal is not only to pick the correct option; it is to know why the other options are less defensible.
-A wrong option may be premature, outside competence, culturally insensitive, insufficiently documented, too passive for risk, too intrusive for consent, or lacking consultation.
+For Part 2, write a rationale after every practice scenario.
+The goal is not only the correct option but knowing why each distractor is less defensible: an option may be premature, outside competence, culturally insensitive, under-documented, too passive for the level of risk, too intrusive given consent, or missing required consultation.
+Naming the flaw in the wrong answers is how you generalize across novel scenarios.

 Test Your Knowledge

-What is the best way to connect Part 1 and Part 2 study?
+What is the best way to connect Part 1 and Part 2 preparation?

 A